Aside from the rifle/bow and ammo/arrows, is there a more quintessentially vital hunting tool than the binocular?

 We love binos of all brands, but we also universally loathe the thin, flimsy little straps that come with them.
 They twist.
 They tangle.
 They cut into you.
 They stink (figuratively, although we have smelled some really questionable ones before).

-Do your binoculars a kindness and yourself a favor and upgrade that cheap nylon to a proper binocular case.
-Once you go case, you’ll never… uh… something, something rhymes with case.
+Do your binoculars a kindness and yourself a favor and upgrade that cheap nylon to a proper binocular harness.
+Once you go harness, you’ll never… uh… something, something rhymes with case.

-Let’s count the reasons why Badlands bino cases are far superior.
+Let’s count the reasons why Badlands bino harnesses are far superior.

 3) Protection.
 Don’t know about you, but our optics aren’t cheap.
 We’re also, shall we say, a bit rough on things.
 When we’re climbing over, through and around nature, we don’t want expensive glass-filled objects swaying to-and-fro.